glp-92/Network-utilities/NGINX_Stream_Server/Readme.md

 # NGINX Stream Server on Raspbian/Ubuntu

-By installing an NGINX server on a Raspbian or Ubuntu SO, OBS can be linked to the server, and from the server to multiple stream platforms.
+By installing an [NGINX rtmp server](https://github.com/arut/nginx-rtmp-module) on a Raspbian or Ubuntu SO, OBS can be linked to the server, and from the server to multiple stream platforms.

 ## Step by step to stream on Twitch
 1. Install NGINX and RTMP mod